CZ-NIC/knot/doc/man_kdig.rst

   Show the query packet.

 **+**\ [\ **no**\ ]\ **header**
   Show the packet header.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **comments**
   Show commented section names.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **opt**
   Show the EDNS pseudosection.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **opttext**
   Try to show unknown EDNS options as text.